aunkrig/yaml-patch/README.md

-# YAML-PATCH
+# Yaml-patch

 Yaml-patch is a 100% pure Java command line tool that can be used to modify YAML documents.

-yaml-patch preserves all comments in the document; optionally it also creates comments for elements that removed or changed.
+yaml-patch preserves all comments in the document; optionally it also creates comments for elements that were removed or changed.

+## Documentation

-FOr the most up-to-date documentation, check the `--help` page of the tool: [yaml-patch command line help](https://aunkrig.github.io/yaml-patch/Main.main(String[]).html)
+For the most up-to-date documentation, check the `--help` page of the tool: [yaml-patch command line help](https://aunkrig.github.io/yaml-patch/Main.main(String[]).html)

 ## Quick Start